 The role of medications as a factor that can induce weight gain is often overlooked.
 Several commonly prescribed medications as well as over-the-counter medications are associated with significant weight gain.
-This includes medications used to treat T2D, hypertension, depression, schizophrenia, and insomnia (132-134).
-When evaluating a patient with obesity for the first time, the clinician should perform a thorough review of all current prescription and over-the-counter medications to investigate for potential weight-gaining medications.
-Whenever possible, the clinician should consider alternatives to medications known to cause weight gain (135), or should consider measures that would ameliorate the weight-gaining effect of the prescribed drug.
+This includes medications used to treat T2D, schizophrenia, hypertension, depression, and insomnia (160-162).
+When evaluating a patient with obesity for the first time, the clinician should perform a thorough review of all current prescription and overthe-counter medications to investigate for potential weight-gaining medications.
+Whenever possible, the clinician should consider alternatives to medications known to cause weight gain (163), or should consider measures that would ameliorate the weight-gaining effect of the prescribed drug.